mezantrop/geom_show/README.md

 PART ada0p1 524288 512 0 20480 40 1063 1 freebsd-boot
 ```

 - **sas2da.sh** translates SAS addresses to /dev/daXXs with drive sizes + drive serials and vendor info.
 It depends on geom_show.sh.
-Output is sorted by Serial number to group same drives together in case they have several SAS connections.
+Output is sorted by "Serial numbers" to group the same drives together in case they have several SAS connections.

 ### Examples
 ```